José Solís Folch de Cardona

-José Solís y Folch de Cardona, grande de España and knight of the Order of Santiago (February 4, 1716 in Madrid – April 27, 1770) was a Spanish colonial administrator and viceroy of New Granada from November 24, 1753 to February 25, 1761.
+José Solís y Folch de Cardona, grande de España and knight of the Order of Santiago (4 February 1716 in Madrid – 27 April 1770 in Bogotá) was a Spanish colonial administrator and viceroy of New Granada from 24 November 1753 to 25 February 1761.

 Background

 Solís y Folch de Cardona was a son of José Solís y Gante, 3rd Duke of Montellano, one of the original members of the Real Academia Española.
 His brother Francisco de Solís y Folch de Cardona (1713-1775) was a Roman Catholic cardinal.
 José was a cavalry colonel from 1736 to 1747, in charge of a regiment.
 Spanish King Ferdinand VI named him viceroy of New Granada.

 As viceroy

 He inaugurated an era of ostentatious ceremony previously unknown in this Spanish colony.
 He fortified the mint, built roads, bridges and aqueducts (including that of Santa Fé de Bogotá) and established missions.
 He ordered the first census of the colony.
 He took steps to secure the submission of the Motilon, Chimila and Cunacuna indigenous people of Darién.
 He also reorganized the postal service and improved tax collection and the performance of the Audiencia.
 He tried to organize the mineral industry and internal commerce.
 He reestablished the chair of medicine at the Colegio del Rosario.
 In addition he formed a commission to establish the boundaries with the Portuguese colony of Brazil.

 He founded the Hospital San Juan de Dios and assisted many people during an epidemic of measles.